PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 maintainers & contributors, which will give a good performance.
 Executor properties can also be customized to better fit certain scenarios.
 Besides these runtime checks are also specified, and on the basis of these runtime checks, the executors are further filtered to select the most appropriate one.
-The two supported mechanisms in PCL currently there are `enable_exec_with_priority` and `enable_exec_on_desc_priority`.
+The two mechanisms for best fit in PCL currently are `enable_exec_with_priority` and `enable_exec_on_desc_priority`.
 You can read more about them in the code API.

 Alternative Designs Considered
 =================================

 There has been a lot of deliberation and discussion regarding all the design aspects of executors in PCL.
-The design had gone through multiple iterations before a consensus was reached.
+The design went through multiple iterations before a consensus was reached.
 Some of the major alternate design proposals that were rejected were:

 * Tag Dispatching